How Often Do You Have To Check The OIG Exclusion List?

 Severe Consequences for Having an Employee on the Exclusion List

-How do I get rid of the HHS Exclusion List?
+How do I get rid of the OIG List of Excluded Individuals/Entities (LEIE)?

 The Exclusions List is a list that is compiled by the Office of the Inspector General based on different sections of the Social Security Act.
 After studying these sections, this office decides whether they will exclude someone from accepting payments from Federal programs.
 This list itself is called List of Excluded Individuals/Entities.